ashuChufamo/ML-Course-Project/README.md

-eigenfaces_fisherfaces
-Eigenfaces and Fisherfaces are two well-known techniques used in the field of computer vision and facial recognition.
+A handwritten digit classification project using deep learning and neural networks

 PREPARED BY: Ashenafi Chufamo Elias Abate

-SUBMITTED TO: D.r Beakal Gizachew
+SUBMITTED TO: D.r Fantahun Bogale